AprajitaChhawi/Customer_Sentiment_Analysis/README.md

 **STEPS PERFORMED**

 1. Import Libraries

 2. Import Data

-3. Feature Enginering
+3. Feature Engineering

 4. Describing dummy data being used using store Address ,review Time, rating and unique values present in it.

 5. EDA : Exploratory Data Analysis (EDA) with Python involves analyzing and summarizing data to gain insights and understand its underlying patterns, relationships, and distributions.

 6. Univariate and Bivariate Analysis of Data : Univariate Analysis is a type of data visualization where we visualize only a single variable at a time.
 Bivariate analysis is the simultaneous analysis of two variables.
 It explores the concept of the relationship between two variable whether there exists an association and the strength of this association.

 7. Data Preprocessing

 8. Sentiment Analyzer using SentimentIntensityAnalyzer : Give a sentiment intensity score to sentences(passed the preprocessed data from step 7 here).

 9. Identifying sentiments using scores from above steps , plotting Word count (WordCloud), identifying words with the biggest contribution in Sentiment , identifying words in Positive Sentiment, negative sentiment and neutral sentiment

 10. Split Data : For training and testing

-11. Modeling : Here in this step ,for the hackathon
+12. Modeling : Here in this step ,for the hackathon

 I only used **TFIDVectorizer**(Term frequency Inverse document frequency (TFIDF) is a statistical formula to convert text documents into vectors based on the relevancy of the word) and **Multinomial Naive Bayes Classifier** (probabilistic classifier to calculate the probability distribution of text data, which makes it well-suited for data with features that represent discrete frequencies or counts of events in various natural language processing (NLP) tasks) as a pipeline